OrangeAVA/Ultimate-Monorepo-and-Bazel-for-Building-Apps-at-Scale/README.md

-# Ultimate Scalable Monorepo Apps with Bazel
+# Ultimate Monorepo and Bazel for Building Apps at Scale
-# Ultimate Scalable Monorepo Apps with Bazel, published by Orange, AVA™
+Ultimate Monorepo and Bazel for Building Apps at Scale, published by Orange, AVA™